Can you Caulk Around Vinyl Flooring? (All You Need to Know!)

 Also Check: How to Fix Gaps in Vinyl Plank Flooring?
 (5 Easy Steps)

-How to Know If It is Time to Replace Your Caulking?
+How to Know If It Is Time to Replace Your Caulking?

 A good way to determine whether it is time to replace your caulking is if it shows signs of wear and tear.
-If you see cracks or discoloration, you may need to replace the caulk.
-You should also replace your caulk every 3 to 5 years, depending on the type of caulk you use.

 Read More on Vinyl Floors